Toucaan/toucaan.docs/docs/mobile-apps/general-tips.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Introduction
+# General Tips

-## Web app vs. mobile app.
-There are subtle differences between a responsive website and a mobile app.
-The first one that comes to mind is the lack of browser UI.
-Obviously, 🙂.
-Mobile apps generally don’t have a url bar, or the back or forward buttons, or reload unless the app is a browser itself.

-If we removed the browser UI from the picture, it turns out that there will be literally zero difference between the real estate that is available to a mobile app or a webapp loaded into a browser window.

-Sure, there will be network requests to complete before a screen is painted for a user to interact with on a webapp, but from a design standpoint, there is absolutely no difference at all.

-The number of pixels to draw on screen is equal for web and native both.
-It is relevant to lay here that the network requests too can be done away with mostly, using a high resolution serviceworker.

-And now we are talking about literally no difference between a webapp written in php or rails or node and a mobile app written in swift.
-Both applications can perform really well and will be indistinguishable from each other as long as the design and experience of the webapp is kept first class.
-Only in very extreme applications, like gaming or binary asset processing would the performance feel a pressure, but there too a web-based application using webassembly could dent the appeal of going native.

-Container and stack aside, there are several other places where responsive web design and mobile UI do not exactly reconcile.
-The following list enumerates some of those differences and is followed by our recommendations on intrinsic app design so as to have the best outcome with your Red Goose app.

-The general rule of thumb is to think of your webapp's UX/UI like a mobile developer.
-And this means a tight mobile design that scales intrinsically, and a super optimized and cached web application.
+The general rule of thumb is to think of your web-app's UX/UI like a mobile developer.
+Always design for native mobile apps but implement web components using properties like intrinsic scaling, flex box, grids, and back it all up  with strongly cached frontend using a serviceworker.

-This list is in no way an exhaustive resource but it should get you started on the right path:
+The list below is in not an exhaustive resource but it will set you on the right path:

 ### TO-DOs

-1. Lose the footer at the bottom of your website.
+1. Lose the footer at the bottom of your mobile website.
 See how [Red Goose](https://goose.red) uses a semantic footer element with a full-page dedicated to footer links.
 2. Go for an "app-like" interface on your webapp at every opportunity, especially on mobile views.
 3. Simplicity is the ultimate sophistication.
 Use a simple slide-in or slide-out for hiding menus.
 Less fancy is always better.
 4. Split your webapp's functionality into levels and bring out only the most essential ones to the top.